SH1106-Based OLED Display

 size: 20

-To compile and upload the sample configuration, simply follow these simple steps.
+To compile and upload the sample configuration, simply follow these steps.

-You can now use all the graphics commands supported by the ESPHome Display Component to draw images, shapes, lines, arcs, etc.
+You can now utilize all the graphics commands supported by the ESPHome Display Component to draw images, shapes, lines, arcs, and more.

 C++